NMTafeOpenSource/assignment-2-develop-and-test-open-source-code-Christopher-Bl/README.md

 You can modify and extend the existing code as well as add new classes to make the application functional and user-friendly.
 The User Interface can be either GUI or console based.
 Git source control must be used to track different versions of the application over time.

-note: I didn't fork the original github class repository, this repoisitory has been forked from the started code and my ammendmends are in this repository https://github.com/Christopher-Bl/Assignment2-OSStarterCode